ravenrebels/demo-site-sign-in-simple/README.md

 Thats it, thats the demo.

-You can try this out live on https:blablabla
+You can try this out live on https://simple-ravencoin-signin.herokuapp.com